haacked/haacked.com/_posts/archived/2004-08-30-be-a-real-political-geek-buy-the-ltbush-gt-t-shirt.aspx.markdown

 ---
 layout: post
-title: "Be A Real Political Geek, Buy The &lt;/bush&gt; T-Shirt"
+title: Be A Real Political Geek, Buy The &lt;/bush&gt; T-Shirt
 date: 2004-08-30 -0800
 comments: true
 disqus_identifier: 1031
 categories: []
+redirect_from: "/archive/2004/08/29/be-a-real-political-geek-buy-the-ltbush-gt-t-shirt.aspx/"
 ---

 In the comments section of the post about [the geekiest protest sign](http://haacked.com/archive/2004/08/30/987.aspx), [Clara](http://www.mismatched.net.nz/clara/index.html) points out that